skeddy/skeddy.github.io/_pages/debloat.md

 ---
 layout: page
-title: Support
+title: De-bloat
-subtitle: Quick Support
+subtitle: Quickly debloat Windows 10/11 for support
-permalink: /support/
+permalink: /support/debloat/
+category: support

 ---

 One of the main issues I've seen in recent years, has been where Windows Updates are not getting installed correctly.